NIDA Diversity Scholars Network (NDSN)

 NDSN Program Framework

 The NDSN program consists of three separate meetings.
-The Part I meeting focuses on demystifying the NIH grants process, grant writing fundamentals, and engagement with NIDA Program Officers/coaches.
-Scholars will be paired with an experienced addiction scientist (coach) and NIDA Program Officer (PO) to discuss their research proposal which will be used as the basis for their NDSN mock review grant application.
-Scholars have the option to maintain periodic contact with their POs and coaches following the program to further develop and seek feedback on their draft NIH application.
+The Part I meeting focuses on demystifying the NIH grants process, grant writing fundamentals, and engagement with NIDA Program Officials/Coaches.
+Scholars will be paired with a NIDA Program Official (PO) to discuss their proposal’s general fit with NIDA’s research priorities and the appropriateness of your proposed grant mechanism and/or notice of funding opportunity (NOFO).
+They are also matched with an experienced addiction scientist (Coach) to discuss their research proposal which will be used as the basis for their NDSN mock review grant application.
+Scholars have the option to maintain periodic contact with their POs and Coaches following the program to further develop and seek feedback on their draft NIH application.

 All scholars are required to participate in all three meetings.
-The NDSN program's Part I and Part II will be conducted virtually, and the Part III 2-day meeting will be in-person.
-Scholars are required to attend all three meetings.
+The NDSN program's Part I and Part II are conducted virtually, and the Part III 2-day meeting is in-person.
 NIDA will provide scholars with round-trip airfare, lodging, per diem, and ground transportation to travel to Bethesda, MD for the Part III meeting.

 Testimonial